Snowboarding: Precautions

 Some care is also required when waxing a board as fluorocarbon waxes emit toxic fumes when overheated.
 Waxing is best performed in a ventilated area with care being taken to use the wax at the correct temperature – the wax should be melted but not smoking or smoldering.

-In a study conducted to examine the types of snowboarding injuries and changes in injury patterns over time, data was collected on injured snowboarders and skiers in a base-lodge clinic of a ski resort in Vermont over 18 seasons (1988–2006) and included extensive information about injury patterns, demographics, and experience.
-In conclusion of the study, the highest rate of injury was among young, inexperienced, female snowboarders.
-Injury rates in snowboarders have fluctuated over time but still remain higher than skiers.
-No evidence was found that those who spend more time in terrain parks are over represented in the injury population.

 Terminology

 Stances

 The way in which a snowboarder normally rides most on their snowboard as determined by the placement of their feet and direction of travel.